komyg/rm-shop-v2/tutorial.md

 ## Creating local queries

-Now we can create a new query that will return the `shoppingCart` object.
+Now we can create a new query that will return the `ShoppingCart` object.
 To do this, create a new file called: *graphql/get-shopping-cart.query.graphql* and paste the contents below:

 ```graphql
 query GetShoppingCart {